Christ Church C.E. Primary School

 Our Year 2 Class

 A very warm welcome to our Year 2 class page.
 In Year 2, our children are really starting to fly!
 Building on previous years they will become confident readers, writers and mathematicians.
 As school life falls into place, they find themselves our oldest infants and begin to develop a real sense of responsibility.
-I hope that you find all the information useful and if you have any questions I am available after school for a quick chat or you can message me on Seesaw.
-As you can understand I need to be in class with the children in the mornings, but if you need to speak to me, an appointment can always be made.
+I hope that you find all the information useful and if you have any questions I am available before and after school for a quick chat.

 Class Information